Rajic93/Auto-updater/README.md

 ## Update Server

-Update server is used to generate *manifest.xml* file which is later used to compare application version and files.
+Update server is used to generate *update.xml* file which is later used to compare application version and files.

 Paste update files to the *updates* directory in the installation directory and generate manifest file with the application.

-*Manifest.xml* has following structure:
+*update.xml* has following structure:

 ```
 <?xml version="1.0" encoding="UTF-8"?>